joaicher/Master_Thesis_Aicher_fina/README.md

 - custom_model.py: creates a custom model for the network, is used for action space masking
 - unitCell.py: the unit cell class, contains many functions for different state representations etc.

+Additional files:
+- checker.py: this file displays and computes the loss for a structure that is defined in the file; so you can create any structure and compute it's loss

 for the comments in the enviroments, env_03 is the best commented, since it is the most "advanced" environment with changing stiffness goal and termination chosen by network;